a6h15hek/Document-Upload-API-ExpressJs/README.md

 * **Success Response**

    * **Code:** 200 <br />
-    **Content:** `{ id : 12 }`
+    **Content:** `{ message : "Success", Authkey : AUTH4kjkakfjjaejfjajk2324 }`

 * **Error Response:**

   Most endpoints will have many ways they can fail.
-From unauthorized access, to wrongful parameters etc. All of those should be liste d here.
+From unauthorized access, to wrongful parameters etc. All of those should be listed here.
 It might seem repetitive, but it helps prevent assumptions from being made where they should be.

   * **Code:** 401 UNAUTHORIZED <br/>
     **Content:** `{ error : "Log in" }`

-    OR
+    AND

   * **Code:** 422 UNPROCESSABLE ENTRY <br/>
     **Content:** `{ error : "Email Invalid" }`